Pier extending over still lake with bird in the sky.

 When will I know whether I have been accepted into a program?

-• Study abroad and scholarship applications are both due on Friday, February 3, 2023.
-You will receive confirmation of admittance by late February, and scholarship decisions by spring break 2023.
+• Study abroad and scholarship applications are both due on the designated program deadlines.
+You will receive confirmation of admittance by late January/early February for summer programs, and scholarship decisions shortly after.
+If you are applying for a winter program, you will receive confirmation of admittance by mid-to-late September.

-• No, graduating seniors are not eligible for the School of Education Study Abroad Scholarship.
+• No, graduating seniors are not eligible to participant or to get the School of Education Study Abroad Scholarship.
 Please contact the Global Engagement Office if you are interested in pursuing international experience post-graduation (global@education.wisc.edu).

 Where do I go with more questions?